 Autumn is a spectacular time of year to go for a walk in the woods.
 Enjoy the crunching of golden leaves underfoot, discover shiny conkers and take in the fresh air.
 The changing of colours in the trees is not to be missed.

-Get stuck into the outdoors at Emmetts Garden.
-Why not go wild in our play area, play dress up in our tepee and see how many items you can tick off your 50 things to do before you're 11 3/4 list.
-Have you found a geocache yet?
+Get stuck into the outdoors at Emmetts Garden this autumn and see how many things you can tick off your 50 things to do before you're 11¾ list.
+Woodland adventures await you dens just waiting to built and bugs to befriend.